alc/perf-task-2/README.md

 # Performance Task #2

+TODO: Reference the actual job title and req. #

+## About LEARN

+[LEARN](https://learn.k20center.ou.edu) is a website developed by the [K20 Center](https://k20center.ou.edu).
+It is a repository of educational materials like lesson plans, classroom strategies, professional development activities and more created through K20 grants and partnerships.

-For this task, you are asked to implement an example off-canvas menu.
+For this task, you are asked to implement an off-canvas menu for LEARN.
 You can find some background information about this kind of menu here: https://www.webfx.com/blog/web-design/off-canvas-menu.
-This tasks provides a mock LEARN environment in which the menu is to be built.
-The project includes some source files from the live LEARN website that are used to support the mock development environment.
+This task provides a mock LEARN environment in which the menu is to be built.
+It also includes some source files from the live LEARN website that are used to support the mock development environment.

 ![](demo.gif)

-## About LEARN

 ---